Trails-Research-Group/.github/profile/README.md

 ### Trails in the Sky (XSeed PC version)

-- [Trails in the Dub](https://trailsinthedub.wixsite.com/dubbed): Fandub project for Trails in the Sky, not yet finished but still active.
+- [Trails in the Dub](https://trailsinthedub.wixsite.com/dubbed): Fandub project for Trails in the Sky.
 - [SoraVoice by ZhenjianYang](https://github.com/ZhenjianYang/SoraVoice): Adds Japanese voice acting from the Evolution version.
 - [HD textures by TwnKey](https://github.com/TwnKey/FC_HD)
 - [Trails of Josette by akatatsu27](https://github.com/akatatsu27/TrailsOfJosette): Josette